postindustria-tech/pipeline-wordpress/readme.txt

 with Custom Dimensions.
 It is only recommended if you have not already integrated with any other Google Analytics plugin to avoid data duplication.
 5. Click `Save Changes`.
-This will prompt to the new Custom Dimensions Screen where you can find all the Custom Dimensions available with your resource key.
+This will prompt to the new Custom Dimensions Screen where you can find all the Custom Dimensions available with your Resource Key.
 6. Click on `Enable Google Analytics Tracking` to enable tracking of all the Device Data Properties as Custom Dimensions.